TheArjunAgarwal/sem3-notes/agth.typ

 #example()[
   In making a cricket tournament, we don't want players to lose on purpose to get an easier opponent later and have better medal odds.

-  A faliure of this was the 2012 London Olympics where the women's badminton doubles was structured so badly that both teams were trying to lose in an extremely hard to watch match.
-Search "Wang Xiaoli / Yu Yang (CHN) vs Ha Jung-eun / Kim Min-jung (KOR)" if you want to see the match, the refree being tense and the crowd booing.
+  A failure of this was the 2012 London Olympics where the women's badminton doubles was structured so badly that both teams were trying to lose in an extremely hard to watch match.
+Search "Wang Xiaoli / Yu Yang (CHN) vs Ha Jung-eun / Kim Min-jung (KOR)" if you want to see the match, the referee being tense and the crowd booing.

   They were later disqualified for unsportsperson like behavior.
 Although, trying to win by all legal means is sportsperson like in my book.
-Maybe they should have set the tournament better to never let this be incetivized in the first place.
+Maybe they should have set the tournament better to never let this be incentivized in the first place.
   ]

 Mechanism design is used to design tournaments, voting schemes and schemes to divide stuff.